-The top seven things to do in Peru reflect natural and cultural splendors you can experience during your customizable trip.
+The top things to do in Peru reflect the natural and cultural splendors you can experience during your customized trip.

 The Amazon wilderness is vibrant with color, artisan markets are a microcosm of Andean communities, and the sea breeze adds to the contemporary ambiance of Lima’s coastal streets.
 From the secluded shoreline to the renowned ruins of Machu Picchu, Peru has something for every kind of traveler.

-Whether a family in search of adventure, a couple eager for a romantic escape, or a senior trip of a lifetime, the best things to do in Peru highlight the possibilities for creating your perfect vacation.
+Whether a family searching for adventure, a couple eager for a romantic escape, or a senior trip of a lifetime, the best things to do in Peru highlight the possibilities for creating your perfect vacation.

 The well-preserved Inca ruins in Peru tell only part of the story of the greater empire.
 At its peak, it spread over 770,000 square miles, reaching north to the border of what is now Colombia and south beyond the modern border of Chile.

 The architecture caps the high plateaus of the Andes Mountains, rises above the dense foliage, and overlooks the crumbling edges of the earth below.